pinski1/HallEffectSensors/README.md

 These particular ones are designed for 12 slot, 14 pole brushless motors, however the files do contain the formulae to calculate the nessesary spacing for different pole counts.

+These versions/copies were inspired by Charles Guan at http://www.etotheipiplusone.net/

 ## Purchasing

 I'm planning to sell these on Tindie at some point.